Last Updated: February 7, 2023

 Instagram has branched off to become a more varied marketing opportunity for retailers.
 New features in the past few years have given business owners many more options when it comes to using an Instagram account.
 And, like the others, some are still free, while many are only available at a price.

-- Take advantage of IG Stories.
+Take advantage of IG Stories, IG Live, and Reels.
 Many businesses use this as a chance to offer viewers a glimpse behind the scenes.
 Let people in on where all the magic happens.
 It’s catchy, fun, and personalizes your brand and business.

-Pinterest has been a growing social media channel for nearly a decade.
+Pinterest has been a growing social media channel and is now the third most popular social network.
 While not every retailer needs a Pinterest account, many will benefit from it.
 And these days, it’s much more powerful than a virtual corkboard for reminders and ideas.

 Yelp is still mainly used for bar, restaurant, and QSR reviews, but that’s quickly expanding.
 But Yelp is also a platform for you to highlight basic business information, like your location, hours, various amenities, menu, and prices.
 So even though Yelp was built to help the customer, there are features that can benefit business, too.

-Let KORONA Help with Your Social Media in Retail
+Let KORONA POS Help with Your Social Media in Retail

 KORONA’s point of sale software takes care of so much of the busy work that you have to deal with on a regular basis – inventory, accounting, sales metrics, etc. – that you can put more time into other areas, like your social media marketing.
 Check out our post on how to automate aspects of your business and click below to find out more about how KORONA can help improve your business.

 For more specific advice on different social media management for businesses, check out the following blogs: